bongohive-internship/css-introduction-Zawadi15/README.md

 </head>

 ```
-### refresh your page and you backgroung should be blue
+### refresh your page and your background should be blue

 ## Classes